 - Counting cadence.
 Daily counts on premium proteins.
 Twice-weekly on produce and dairy.
 Weekly on dry goods.
 Monthly full closeout.

 - Negotiating from the data.
 A year of supplier-and-item price history is the prep work for a real negotiation.
-Operators routinely negotiate 2–5% off COGS within six months of switching to a closed-loop system, because they finally have receipts.
+The software does not promise a discount; it gives the operator receipts, fill rates, and price movement history to negotiate from.

-Software accelerates the right habits and makes the wrong ones impossible.
+Software accelerates the right habits and makes the wrong ones harder to ignore.
 It does not replace the habits.

 The fast next step

 Start a 90-day free trial.
-Connect your POS (Toast, Square, Clover, Lightspeed), connect your email, place one order.
-The supplier-reply parsing alone is the moment most restaurant operators decide.
+Connect your POS (Toast, Square, Clover, Lightspeed), connect your email, and place one order.
+Supplier-reply parsing is the proof point to inspect: does the PO, receiving state, and accounting context actually update from the supplier's reply?

 Related